 I was feeling pretty despondent about this all, so I called my surgeon last week and spoke with his lovely nurse / secretary Karen.
 She said Dr Smith only has 1.5 public patient surgery days a month, which equates to 3-6 surgeries, so it could be another 6 - 8 months (in addition to the 10 months I've already been waiting) before I'd finally get my operation, which I'm not happy about.
 (For non-Aussies : "public patients" means those chosing to be covered by the Australian government health care system, Medicare, which provides subsidised medical care and free hospital treatment for all citizens.)

 Karen made the very sensible suggestion of seeing my GP to have my category revised - I think I'd qualify as a Category 2 now (surgery within 90 days), as my level of disability is increasing daily.
 I need to use a 'sock aid' to put my socks on now, am in pain most of the time, and am using a walking stick whenever I'm out.
 I'm also needing extra pain killers to sleep through the night.

 So I'm seeing my GP tomorrow.
 Fingers crossed!

 I wanted to show you something clever my husband made for me - a bed ladder!
-I saw these on some medical supplies web sites, and he figured out how to make one himself.
 It's basically just a rope ladder with dowel rungs.
 You tie the ends to the foot of your bed, and use the rungs to 'climb' yourself into an upright position.